-In principle, all quantitative properties of matter can be calculated with quantum theory and the values of certain physical constants.
-For example, colour, density and elastic properties can be predicted using the equations of the standard model of particle physics and the values of the following basic constants.
+In principle, all quantitative properties of matter can be calculated with quantum theory - more precisely, equations of the standard model of particle - and a set of basic physical constants that are given in the next table.
+For example, the colour, density and elastic properties of any material can be predicted, in principle, in this way.